 Overall Plan: Loose layers and accessories that protect you from the sun and biting insects are your priority.
 Choose these items carefully, as many safaris require transportation on small planes or vehicles that have strict luggage restrictions (most lodges and hotels have laundry facilities).
 This is not the terrain for a wheeled suitcase; instead, invest in a duffel or soft-sided bag that can be placed into small compartments.
 Carry everything that's valuable in a daypack.

 Secret Weapon: So common back home, batteries can be a priceless commodity if you run out of them in the bush.
 Pack some extras -- and buy an extra digital camera card while you're at it.
 You don't want to run out of space right when you're ready to take that close-up of a lion.

 Safety First: A small first-aid kit full of bandages, hand sanitizer and medications, both over-the-counter and prescription, may be your best friend.
-Consider including ibuprofen, Dramamine and Imodium; ask a doctor if he or she will give you some Cipro (for intense stomach problems) or Ambien (for sleeping).
+Consider including ibuprofen, Dramamine and Imodium; ask a doctor if he or she will give you some Cipro (for intense stomach problems) and/or Ambien (for sleeping on the plane).
 Pack an extra travel toothbrush in case you forget and use tap water.
 And it goes without saying that insect repellent and malaria medication should be on your list (ask your outfitter if mosquito netting is provided).